 Why are we sharing these secrets?

 Welp, this is where Claravine comes in.
-Many of our Fortune 1000 customers are implementing unique Campaign IDs and then creating and syncing all the respective custom campaign classifications to Google Analytics (as well as Adobe Analytics and other systems).
+Many of our Fortune 1000 customers are implementing unique Campaign IDs and then creating and syncing all the respective custom campaign classifications (in other words, dimensions for the GA folks) to Google Analytics (as well as Adobe Analytics and other systems)

 So in Claravine, they create a table of unique campaign IDs which does a few things: